The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 01 / Hands-On Programs

-Workshops, presentations, and mentorship programs where young creatives discover their gift and learn to build with it.
+Workshops, presentations, and mentorship programs where young creatives gain real skills and find real direction, discovering their gift and learning to build a future with it.
 Creator Bound is the flagship program within this pillar, guiding each Cohort Member through a complete project cycle from concept to showcase.

 Community events that use the arts to unite people, build culture, and create a public stage for young creatives.
 The arts do not just teach.
 They build belonging.